 CIC's condensed separate interim financial statements do not consolidate the activities of its subsidiaries.
-Other than this exception, the accounting policies have been consistently applied by CIC's subsidiary corporations.
+Other than this exception, the accounting policies are consistent with those applied by CIC's subsidiary corporations.

 CIC prepares condensed consolidated interim financial statements.
-The unaudited condensed consolidated interim financial statements have been authorized by the CIC Board of Directors August 23, 2017.
+The unaudited condensed consolidated interim financial statements have been authorized by the CIC Board of Directors on December 6, 2017.
 CIC's condensed consolidated interim financial statements should be referenced for further information.